Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Diagnosis of Cushing syndrome in patients presenting with symptoms or signs suggestive of the disease

-Cushing syndrome is characterized by increased salivary cortisol levels, and late-night saliva cortisol measurements may be the optimum test for the diagnosis of Cushing.
+Cushing syndrome is characterized by increased salivary cortisol levels, and late-night saliva cortisol measurements may be the optimum test for the diagnosis of Cushing syndrome.
 It is standard practice to confirm elevated results at least once.
 This can be done by repeat late-night salivary cortisol measurements, midnight blood sampling for cortisol (CORT / Cortisol, Serum), 24-hour urinary free cortisol collection (CORTU / Cortisol, Free, 24 Hour, Urine), or overnight dexamethasone suppression testing.
 Upon confirmation of the diagnosis, the cause of hypercortisolism, adrenal versus pituitary versus ectopic adrenocorticotropic hormone production, needs to be established.
 This is typically a complex undertaking, requiring dynamic testing of the pituitary adrenal axis and imaging procedures.
 Referral to specialized centers or in-depth consultation with experts is strongly recommended.

 Acute stress (including hospitalization and surgery), alcoholism, depression, and many drugs (eg, exogenous glucocorticoids, anticonvulsants) can obliterate normal diurnal variation, affect response to suppression/stimulation tests, and cause elevated cortisol levels.

 Cortisol levels may be increased in pregnancy and with exogenous estrogens.

 Midnight salivary cortisol assay cannot diagnose hypocortisolism or Addison disease because of the limited sensitivity of the assay method.